-The MR340 is the longest non-stop paddle race in the world.
+The MR340 is the world’s longest nonstop paddle race.
 Each summer, competitors from around the globe gather at Mile Marker 367.5 on the Missouri River in Kansas City to take the 340-mile course downstream to Mile Marker 29 in St. Charles, Missouri.
 This past summer, racers Dr. David Crane and Scott Croom completed the endurance race in a pedal-powered Hobie Tandem Island kayak in 77 hours.
 We spoke with them about the experience and asked what advice they have for would-be participants.

 How did you prepare physically for the MR340?